Civil Rights/Criminal Justice Reform/Immigration

 SOS members at Roundhouse in support of our legislative initiative

 Civil rights are rights guaranteed by constitutions (federal and state) and laws authorized by those constitutions.
-Women, people of color, those who identify with ethnic, cultural and religious groups, LGBTQ, and people with disabilities are represented by advocacy organizations that work to ensure equal treatment under law and protect civil rights.
-Currently, extremist politics and violence nationwide threaten our safety, civil rights, and democracy itself.
+Women, people of color, those who identify with ethnic, cultural and religious groups, LGBTQ, immigrants, and people with disabilities are represented by advocacy organizations that work to ensure equal treatment under law and protect civil rights.
+Currently, extremist politics and violence nationwide threaten our free speech, safety, civil rights, and democracy itself.
 Here in New Mexico we see law enforcement as having the potential to prevent and mitigate violence.
-We are working to transform law enforcement to protect our rights and everyone's safety.
+Seeing the efforts of the federal administration to weaponize the criminal justice system, we are actively working to strengthen that system in New Mexico to protect our rights and everyone’s safety.

 Learn More